FOOD ALLERGY & ANAPHYLAXIS

 How is a food allergy diagnosed?

 Children and adults with suspected food allergy should be evaluated by a board certified allergist.
 Such evaluation often includes a thorough medical history, physical examination, diagnostic testing and analysis of results.
-Customized patient/family education on daily management of food allergy and proper use of prescribed medications is often provided by nurses.
+Customized patient/family education on daily management of food allergy and proper use of prescribed medications is often provided by registered nurses.
 Once a food allergy is diagnosed, physicians and nurses can provide and review individualized emergency care plans which include information on which food allergens to avoid, symptoms to watch for, and steps to take should a food allergen exposure occur resulting in an allergic reaction.
-Nutritional concerns may be addressed through referrals to a dietician.
-An interdisciplinary clinical team approach is needed to provide ongoing quality care of individuals with food allergy.[1,2]
+Nutritional concerns may be addressed through referrals to a registered dietician.
+Such an interprofessional clinical team approach with sharing of diverse expertise, experience, and scientific knowledge is needed to provide ongoing quality care of individuals with food allergy.[1,4]